uxlfoundation/oneAPI-spec/source/elements/oneTBB/source/containers/concurrent_multiset_cls.rst

 ===================
 **[containers.concurrent_multiset]**

-``tbb::concurrent_multiset`` is a class template represents an unordered sequence of unique elements which supports concurrent insertion, lookup and traversal, but not concurrent erasure.
+``tbb::concurrent_multiset`` is a class template that represents an unordered sequence of unique elements.
-The container allows to store multiple equivalent elements.
+It supports concurrent insertion, lookup, and traversal, but does not support concurrent erasure.
+In this container, multiple equivalent elements can be stored.

 Class Template Synopsis